-The European Commission's Joint Research Centre for the S3 Platform, has recently launched S3 Framework for selected non-EU countries to support them in preparing smart specialisation strategies through the Horizon Europe 2020 programme.
-Several already initiated or advanced S3 activities are carried out in EUSAIR countries, i.e. Montenegro, Serbia, Bosnia and Herzegovina, Albania and North Macedonia.
+EC, the Joint Research Centre -JRC for the S3 Platform, has recently launched S3 Framework for selected non EU countries in support to prepare smart specialisation strategies through the Horizon Europe 2020 programme.
+Some initiated or advanced S3 activities are ongoing in EUSAIR countries - Montenegro, Serbia, Bosnia and Herzegovina, Albania and North Macedonia.
 Institutional capacity building will be followed by mapping of the stakeholders, entrepreneurial discovery and institutional capacity building for implementation of the S3.
-In this respect, numerous S3-related activities are planned across the region: mutual trans-national learning activities, identification of common problematic areas across regions and development of thematic advice, matchmaking between regions with specific interests, organisation of discussions and exchange and sharing of good practices.
-In the longer term, integration of different key actors and creation of enabling environments for the development, commercialisation and exploitation of innovation, and strong territorial innovation ecosystems are also essential for the valorisation of the macro-regional innovation potential.
+In this respect numerous S3 related activities are planned across the region: mutual trans-national learning activities, identification of common problematic areas across regions and development of thematic advice, match-making amongst regions with specific interests, organisation of discussions and exchanges and sharing of good practices.
+On a longer term the connecting different key actors and creating enabling environments for the development, commercialisation and exploitation of innovation, strong territorial innovation ecosystems are essential also for the valorisation of the Macro-regional innovation potential.
 Interregional cooperation based on Smart Specialisation has the potential to connect innovation ecosystems, complementary skills, infrastructure and markets.
 Nevertheless, the challenge is to promote investment synergies between the private and public sectors and to build competitive interregional value chains.